-When someone you care about hurts you, you can hold on to anger, resentment and thoughts of revenge — or embrace forgiveness and move forward.By Mayo Clinic Staff
+When someone you care about hurts you, you can hold on to anger and resentment — or embrace forgiveness and move forward.By Mayo Clinic Staff

-But if you don't practice forgiveness, you might be the one who pays most dearly.
-By embracing forgiveness, you can also embrace peace, hope, gratitude and joy.
+But if you hold on to that pain, you might be the one who pays most dearly.
+By embracing forgiveness, you also can embrace peace and hope.
 Consider how forgiveness can lead you down the path of physical, emotional and spiritual well-being.

 What is forgiveness?

 Forgiveness means different things to different people.
-Generally, however, it involves a decision to let go of resentment and thoughts of revenge.
+But in general, it involves an intentional decision to let go of resentment and anger.

-The act that hurt or offended you might always be with you, but forgiveness can lessen its grip on you and help free you from the control of the person who harmed you.
-Forgiveness can even lead to feelings of understanding, empathy and compassion for the one who hurt you.
+The act that hurt or offended you might always be with you.
+But working on forgiveness can lessen that act's grip on you.
+It can help free you from the control of the person who harmed you.
+Sometimes, forgiveness might even lead to feelings of understanding, empathy and compassion for the one who hurt you.

-Forgiveness doesn't mean forgetting or excusing the harm done to you or making up with the person who caused the harm.
-Forgiveness brings a kind of peace that helps you go on with life.
+Forgiveness doesn't mean forgetting or excusing the harm done to you.
+It also doesn't necessarily mean making up with the person who caused the harm.
+Forgiveness brings a kind of peace that allows you to focus on yourself and helps you go on with life.